Installing and Configuring PHP

 Introduction

-Client-side programming languages, like JavaScript, are handled by the browser.
-Major browsers like Firefox, Chrome, Safari, Edge, etc. all include JavaScript engines that use just-in-time compilers to execute JavaScript code (Mozilla has a nice description of the process.)
-From an end user's perspective, you basically install JavaScript when you install a web browser.
+Client-side programming languages, like JavaScript, are handled entirely by the browser.
+To do this, browsers like Firefox, Chrome, Safari, Edge, and others include JavaScript engines that use just-in-time compilers to execute JavaScript code (see JavaScript Engine, Mozilla).

-The main use of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
+One of the primary uses of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
 To begin to set this up, we have to:

-1. Install PHP and relevant Apache2 modules
+1. Install PHP and relevant Apache modules

 3. Configure PHP and relevant modules to work with MySQL